- LSAT PREP

 |(Admissions Dean) email@example.com|

 BC Law School is considered a Competitive law school, which accepts only 46% of its applicants.
 Comparatively, Bc is Significantly Higher than the average cost for law school.

 What are you chances for admission to Boston College?
 Register now to find out!

 BC Law School is considered to have a Favorable student to faculty ratio.
-The average class size for 1L sections is approximately Average compared to other law schools.
-Student diversity at Bc is Above Average.
+The average class size for 1L sections is approximately Above Average compared to other law schools.
+Student diversity at Bc is Below Average.

 The size of 1L sections affects the quality and consistency of teaching in law schools.
 Generally with smaller 1L section sizes, students receive more individualized attention.
-Boston College 1L section size is 9% larger than law schools in Massachusetts and 17% larger than all Private law schools.
+Boston College 1L section size is 8% larger than law schools in Massachusetts and 20% larger than all PRIVATE law schools.

 Deciding to attend law school requires a large financial investment with the goal of securing employment upon graduation.
 The Boston College class of 2019 had an employment rate of 92% with 1% pursuing an additional degree.